 Food and saliva that is left behind on the teeth will form plaque on the tooth.
 Plaque is soft and can be removed by brushing or using alternative dental products.

 If not removed, the plaque will harden forming tartar, which is difficult to remove without dentistry intervention.
-You can utilise our vet dentist by having a dental de-scaling to remove tartar.
+You can utilise our dental care by having a dental de-scaling to remove tartar.
 If tartar is not removed then bacteria will spread below the gumline, causing red sore gums.
 This is called gingivitis and periodontitis, which in turn can lead to lose teeth, infection of the tooth root and jawbone infections.

 Cats also get another form of dental disease known as feline odontoclastic resorptive lesions (FORLs).
 It has an unknown cause, but 75% of cats are thought to be affected.
 It is particularly common in cats over five years but can occur at any age.